70+ Intriguing Google Statistics and Facts to Know in 2022 [Infographic]

 After all, it’s part of Google’s core ideology.

 We are aware that both inventors of Google are keen on wordplay.
 The explanation behind the name?
 Well, their platform analyzed backlinks to determine websites’ importance.

 We’ve taken a pretty detailed trip through Google’s dominance metrics, and we even had time to chill out with some fun facts.

 This should give you a better, more solid awareness of how the tech giant operates and grows as a service.
 Using any of Google’s features eases our stay on the internet, boosts our skills and knowledge, and ultimately provides a complex virtual environment to explore.

-I haven’t written all existing Google statistics, but that seems rather impossible.
-If you want to know something more, just “Google” it!
+Still, we haven’t even begun to cover all existing Google statistics and facts, as that’s rather impossible.
+If you want to know even more, you just google it!

 Alex is a fan of heavy music and light technologies.
 He occasionally puts the cold one aside to contribute to our efforts to unpack the latest in the digital world.